AUlasEren/n11-talenthub-backend-bootcamp/README.md

 # n11-talenthub-backend-bootcamp

-This repository contains weekly homework assignments for the n11 Talenthub Backend Bootcamp provided by Patika.dev.
+This repository contains weekly project assignments for the n11 Talenthub Backend Bootcamp provided by Patika.dev.

 ## List of Projects